Andy Burnham: Manchesterism

+Economics

 In his 2015 leadership bid, Burnham pledged to commit Labour to "a policy of progressive renationalisation of the railway system".
-Burnham also favours a universal graduate tax to replace student tuition fees, and voted against the most recent increase in fees.
+Following the 2024 general election, Labour steadily progressed with the previous Conservative government's plan to nationalise the railway system, aiming for completion by 2027.
+Burnham also favours a universal graduate tax to replace student tuition fees.
 He has advocated a National Care Service, integrating care services into the National Health Service.
 In his leadership bid, Burnham's key economic policies included a new levy to fund social care, extending the higher minimum wage to under-25s, and banning zero-hour contracts.
 Burnham described the mansion tax proposed by Ed Miliband as "the politics of envy", saying he knew it would lose votes when his mother phoned and told him it represented a return to the 1970s.

+In December 2016 during his initial mayoral campaign Burnham argued the UK needed to leave the European Single Market to allow greater scope for government intervention in Northern industries.

+In May 2026, Burnham vowed to put energy, housing, water and transport under "stronger public control".
+He has said that Thames Water should be nationalised.